GriffinPlus/docker-zimbra/deploy/nginx-proxy+letsencrypt/README.md

 # Deploying Zimbra with Letsencrypt

-This example shows how to deploy the Zimbra container along with Jason Wilder's [nginx-proxy](https://github.com/jwilder/nginx-proxy) and the [letsencrypt-nginx-proxy-companion](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion) to run Zimbra with free X.509 certificates issued by the Letsencrypt certificate authority.
+This example shows how to deploy the Zimbra container along with Jason Wilder's [nginx-proxy](https://github.com/jwilder/nginx-proxy) and Yves Blusseau's [letsencrypt-nginx-proxy-companion](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion) to run Zimbra with free X.509 certificates issued by the Letsencrypt certificate authority.

 ## Howto